 See the Wild Ponies at Chincoteague and Assateague Islands

 These side-by-side islands are famous for their wild ponies, which have inhabited the islands for hundreds of years.
 It’s speculated that they arrived when a Spanish galleon shipwrecked off the coast, or when the original settlers set their horses free.
 If you haven’t yet, you should try to catch the annual Pony Swim, where saltwater cowboys round up the ponies and swim them across the channel between the islands.
 Even if you miss the swim, these islands are a great destination anytime.
 But be careful!
-They roam 100% free and are prone to stampede every once in awhile!
+They roam 100 percent free and are prone to stampede every once in awhile!